Alberta Street History

-The make-up of the street is varied – from hipsters and punks to African Americans and Hispanics, from struggling artists to solid businesses.
-Alberta Street is also unique in the number of shop owners who live in the neighborhood, as well as women owned businesses.
-Alberta revels in the mix and, although gentrification issues often come up, the people on the street have worked together to pull the street out of its economic decline.
+The make up of the street is varied — we have something for everyone in Portland.
+Alberta Street is also unique in the number of shop owners who live in the neighborhood, as well as women-owned businesses.
+Alberta revels in the mix and, although gentrification issues often come up, the people on the street have worked together to pull the neighborhood out of its economic decline.
 “Grass roots” is an appellation that truly applies to the Alberta Street phenomenon.

 More and more foot traffic began appearing on the street daily.
 There was a sense of community within Alberta Street’s vibrant multicultural community.
 Monthly art walks encouraged businesses to show art.
 Slowly the area became known as an art district.
-Actually, the first time words “Art District” seen were on a local realtor’s brochure.
+Actually, the first time the words “Art District” were seen was on a local realtor’s brochure.
 The term stuck.

 During this time the pressure on Alberta organizers was to join in the larger east side area marketing efforts.
 In hindsight, they wisely chose to work on developing Alberta Street as a recognizable name.
 Group advertising, brochures, special events grew out of the many, many meetings that were organized by local merchants and art enthusiasts.

-Re-Imaging a Neighborhood: The Creation of the Alberta Arts District by Meredith R. Rizzari.
-A thesis submitted in partial fulfillment of the requirements for the degree of Masters of Science in Geography Portland State University, 2005.
+- Re-Imaging a Neighborhood: The Creation of the Alberta Arts District by Meredith R. Rizzari